Country by Country reporting norms for MNEs : A quick look

 HMRC’s Notification Requirements for CbC Reporting

-HMRC’s notification requirements vary significantly depending on the tax residence of its parent company, the circumstances of the multinational enterprise (MNE) group to report annually, and the entry of tax information sharing agreement between the UK and other countries.
+HMRC’s notification requirements vary significantly depending on the tax residence of its parent company, the circumstances of the multinational enterprise (MNE) group to report annually, and the entry of tax information-sharing agreements between the UK and other countries.

 UK entities in MNE groups within the scope of CbCR should notify HMRC annually which entity in the MNE group will file the CbCR and where.
 The notification must be made for the reporting period ending on, or if later 1 September 2017.

-In some circumstances, the ultimate parent’s home country doesn’t have CbC requirements for the filing of a country-by-country report or there is no arrangement to exchange CbC reports with the UK.
+In some circumstances, the ultimate parent’s home country doesn’t have CbC requirements for filing a country-by-country report or there is no arrangement to exchange CbC reports with the UK.

-Doing your taxes is a necessary paperwork, sometimes hurts the multinational companies.
+Doing your taxes is necessary paperwork, and sometimes hurts multinational companies.
 CbC reporting is a challenging and complex issue for multinational enterprises.
-But the best cloud-based application makes submission of CbC Reporting for MNE groups hassle-free.
+But the best cloud-based application submits CbC Reporting for MNE groups hassle-free.
 DataTracks help MNE meet their Country-by-Country Reporting requirement by providing both CbC Reporting Cloud Application and as a service.
 Simply fill in the data in an Excel template shared by us.
 DataTracks will generate the CbC Report in XML format, and validate the XML file.
-Follow the OECD guidelines and HMRC rules, and you can submit the validated XML file to the regulator successfully.
+Follow the OECD guidelines and HMRC rules, and you can successfully submit the validated XML file to the regulator.

 DataTracks is an HMRC-recognized iXBRL managed tagging service provider with 14+ years’ Global Regulatory Reporting Expertise.
 Our services also include CT 600 filing, MTD for VAT, CbCR, and Eurofiling.
 We have been pioneers in the XBRL accounting and financial reporting, especially in the UK and Ireland market and have been delivering error-free services to our clients at a very competitive cost and quick TAT.
 We’re working with 7 of the top 10 Accounting firms and every client works with a Dedicated Account Manager who provides undivided attention and support until file delivery.